jakegodsall/road-traffic-accidents-2019/README.md

 # Road Traffic Accidents 2019

+This repository was submitted as an assignment for the Big Data and Data Mining module of the MSc in Artificial Intelligence and Data Science from the University of Hull, 2022.

 ## Introduction

 The following report is an analysis of traffic accidents in the United Kingdom during 2019, based on the freely available data published by the Department for Transport ADD REF.